-A Scheme of Delegation for each academy sets out the responsibilities of the Local Governing Body and Principal / Head Teacher.
-The Principal / Head Teacher of each academy is responsible for the implementation of all policies of the Academy Trust.
+The Trust has overall accountability for all its academies and staff.
+Through a Scheme of Delegation for each academy it sets out the responsibilities of the Trust, its Executive Officers, the Local Governing Body and the Head Teacher.
+Head Teacher of each academy is responsible for the implementation of all policies of the Trust.

-All employees of the Academy Trust are subject to the Trust's policies.
+All employees of the Trust are subject to the Trust's policies.

-2 Policy Statement of Intent
+1. Policy Statement of Intent

-Moorlands Primary Academy takes great pride in its friendly atmosphere and the Christian values which all members of the academy (both staff and pupils) show towards each other.
+Moorlands C of E Primary Academy (hereafter referred to as "the Academy") takes great pride in its friendly atmosphere and the Christian values which all members of the academy (both staff and pupils) show towards each other.
 This considerate behaviour is encouraged at all times.
 We celebrate the fact that everyone in our community may be different and have different points of view, not that they are better or worse than anyone else.